radius-project/lab/instructions/04-application.md

 }
 ```

 > 💡 Developers don't need to think about underlying infrastructure in Radius.
 Instead, they think in terms of the dependencies and APIs they need.
 In this example, the developer asked for a Dapr state store, and will defer to the environment operator to define how the underlying infrastructure is deployed.
+In this case, the "default" Recipe will be deployed, which is currently a lightweight Redis instance for running Dapr.

 ## Step 4.4: Add a connection